atoledo/janrain_user/README.txt

 Backlog:
 - Configure on each form if Block, Page or both will be available
+- Configure which fields will be displayed on each form (if not set as required)
 - Store field custom validations
 - Implement automatic server side validations
 - Implement automatic client side validations
 - Check if Janrain Client Settings integration is needed
 - Multilanguage support (Use Flow Locale)
+- User Entity integration.
+Field mapping?
+- Social registration
+- Resend verification
+- Plural fields
+- Change password
+- Account Deactivation
+- Account Merge
+- Other forms